-Objective A: Annually treat .3 acres of exotic plant species.
+Objective A: Annually treat 0.3 infested acres of invasive plant species.

-Action 1 Annually develop exotic plant management goals and work plans in Natural Resources Tracking System (NRTS) database, or equivalent.
-MZ surveys will be updated in the Natural Resources Tracking System (NRTS) database, or equivalent, and treatment goals will be adjusted throughout the year.
-The Park will strive to achieve 100% of annual treatment goals as determined in NRTS.

-- Action 2 Implement annual work plan by treating 0.3 infested acres in park annually. - Action 3 Continue maintenance and follow-up treatments, as needed
+- Action 1 Annually develop invasive plant management goals and work plans in Natural Resources Tracking System (NRTS) database, or equivalent.
+MZ surveys will be updated in the Natural Resources Tracking System (NRTS) database, or equivalent, quarterly and treatment goals will be adjusted throughout the year.
+The Park will strive to achieve 100% of annual treatment goals as determined in NRTS. - Action 2 Implement annual work plan by treating 0.3 infested acres in park annually. - Action 3 Continue maintenance and follow-up treatments, as needed.